avsoto/invoice-angular-app/README.md

-# Módulo 2: Angular & Spring Boot - Invoice Angular App
+# Module 2: Angular & Spring Boot - Invoice Angular App

-Este repositorio contiene el trabajo realizado durante el **Módulo 2** del curso _"Angular & Spring Boot: Creando Webapp Full Stack"_.
-En este módulo, comenzamos a construir una aplicación de facturación (_Invoice Angular App_) y profundizamos en aspectos clave de TypeScript, Angular y estilos con Bootstrap.
+This repository contains the work completed during **Module 2** of the course _"Angular & Spring Boot: Building a Full Stack Web App"_.
+In this module, we started building an invoicing application (_Invoice Angular App_) and explored key aspects of TypeScript, Angular, and Bootstrap styling.

-## 📝 Contenidos Aprendidos
+## 📝 Topics Covered

-En este módulo, abordamos los siguientes temas:
+In this module, we focused on the following topics:

-### TypeScript y Angular
+### TypeScript and Angular
-- **Creación de clases**: Definición y uso de clases en TypeScript para modelar datos.
+- **Class Creation**: Defining and using TypeScript classes to model data.
-- **Manejo de datos (_data_)**:
+- **Data Handling (_data_)**:
-  - Creación de estructuras de datos para representar facturas e ítems.
+  - Creating data structures to represent invoices and items.
-  - Maquetación de datos para presentarlos en la aplicación.
+  - Organizing data for presentation in the application.
-- **Tipos de datos**: Profundizamos en conceptos clave de TypeScript, incluyendo tipos primitivos, objetos, arreglos y uso de _interfaces_.
+- **Data Types**: Delving into TypeScript fundamentals, including primitive types, objects, arrays, and the use of _interfaces_.
-- **Sub-componentes**:
+- **Sub-components**:
-  - Creación de componentes anidados para modularizar la funcionalidad y el diseño.
+  - Building nested components to modularize functionality and design.
-  - Implementación de un componente `form-item` para manejar los ítems de la factura.
+  - Implementing a `form-item` component to manage invoice items.

-### Estilos y Formularios
+### Styling and Forms
-- **CSS con Bootstrap**: Uso de clases predefinidas para estilizar componentes y mejorar la experiencia del usuario.
+- **CSS with Bootstrap**: Leveraging predefined classes to style components and enhance the user experience.
-- **Formularios en Angular**:
+- **Angular Forms**:
-  - Creación y diseño de un formulario para capturar información de facturas.
+  - Designing and implementing a form to capture invoice details.
-  - Implementación de la funcionalidad de envío de formulario (_submit form_).
+  - Adding form submission functionality (_submit form_).